Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 The site was tested across multiple screens sizes both personally and via inspect.
 Peronally, it was opened on an iPhoneX, iPad mini, iPad Pro, iMac, Macbook Pro, as well as a 15.3inch and 17.3inch Windows laptops and all screen sizes worked as desired

 In Chrome, Internet Explorer and Safari via inspect, the site displayed and fucnctioned as intended at all screen sizes.
 In both cases, the callout images changes betwwen phone, tablet and laptop/desktop were displayed correctly.
-The logo text size is also subjec tot change between screen sizes and does so at the stated points.
+The logo text size is also subject to change between screen sizes and does so at the stated points.
 The navagtion bar also collapses at moblie and tablet veiw to accomodate the size change.

 The in moblie view footer will text appear one beneath the other to fit the space available while remaining readable.